-39 There is high confidence that there is a negative relationship between vegetation green-up and the 40 occurrence of dust storms (Engelstaedter et al., 2003; Fan et al., 2015; Yu et al., 2015; Zou and Zhai, 41 2004).
-Changes in groundwater can affect vegetation and the generation of atmospheric dust (Elmore 42 et al., 2008).
-This can occur through groundwater processes such as the vertical movement of salt to 43 the surface causing salinisation, supply of near surface soil moisture, and sustenance of groundwater 44 dependent vegetation.
-Groundwater dependent ecosystems have been identified in many dryland 45 regions around the world (Decker et al., 2013; Lamontagne et al., 2005; Patten et al., 2008).
-In these 46 locations declining groundwater levels can decrease vegetation cover.
-Cook et al., (2009) found that

-47 dust aerosols intensified the "dust bowl" drought in North America during the 1930s.
+38 There is high confidence that there is a negative relationship between vegetation green-up and the 39 occurrence of dust storms (Engelstaedter et al., 2003; Fan et al., 2015; Yu et al., 2015; Zou and Zhai, 2004).
+Changes in groundwater can affect vegetation and the generation of atmospheric dust (Elmore 40 41 et al., 2008).
+This can occur through groundwater processes such as the vertical movement of salt to the 42 surface causing salinisation, supply of near surface soil moisture, and sustenance of groundwater 43 dependent vegetation.
+Groundwater dependent ecosystems have been identified in many dryland regions around the world (Decker et al., 2013; Lamontagne et al., 2005; Patten et al., 2008).
+In these 44 45 locations declining groundwater levels can decrease vegetation cover.
+Cook et al., (2009) found that 46 dust aerosols intensified the "dust bowl" drought in North America during the 1930s.

-By decreasing the amount of green cover and hence increasing the occurrence of sand and dust 2 storms, desertification will increase the amount of shortwave cooling associated with the direct effect 3 (high confidence).
-There is medium confidence that the semi-direct and indirect effects of this dust 4 would tend to decrease precipitation and hence provide a positive feedback to desertification (Huang 5 et al., 2009; Konare et al., 2008; Rosenfeld et al., 2001; Solmon et al., 2012; Zhao et al., 2015).
-6 However, the combined effect of dust has also been found to increase precipitation in some areas (Islam and Almazroui, 2012; Lau et al., 2009; Sun et al., 2012).
-The overall combined effect of dust aerosols on desertification remains uncertain with low agreement between studies that find positive 9 (Huang et al., 2014), negative (Miller et al., 2004) or no feedback on desertification (Zhao et al., 10 2015).
+- 1 By decreasing the amount of green cover and hence increasing the occurrence of sand and dust storms, - 2 desertification will increase the amount of shortwave cooling associated with the direct effect (high - 3 confidence).
+There is medium confidence that the semi-direct and indirect effects of this dust would tend - 4 to decrease precipitation and hence provide a positive feedback to desertification (Huang et al., 2009; - 5 Konare et al., 2008; Rosenfeld et al., 2001; Solmon et al., 2012; Zhao et al., 2015).
+However, the - combined effect of dust has also been found to increase precipitation in some areas (Islam and Almazroui, 2012; Lau et al., 2009; Sun et al., 2012).
+The overall combined effect of dust aerosols on - Almazioui, 2012, Lau et al., 2009, Sun et al., 2012).
+The overall combined effect of dust aerosols of desertification remains uncertain with low agreement between studies that find positive (Huang et al., - 9 2014), negative (Miller et al., 2004) or no feedback on desertification (Zhao et al., 2015).